dqminhv/cohere-rag-eval/README.md

 * **Multi-Stage Evaluation:**
   - Conduct evaluations at different stages of the RAG pipeline's lifecycle:
     - **[Pre-Production](/notebook/3-cohere-toolkit-rag-pre-prod-eval.ipynb):** Employ predefined test data and ground truth to assess general performance metrics like answer relevancy and faithfulness.
-Real test run and results can be found [here](/notebook/pre-production%20evaluation/)
+Real test run and results can be found [here](/notebook/pre-production%20evaluation/) and [here](/data-test/eval-result/)
     - **[Post-Production](/notebook/4-cohere-toolkit-rag-post-prod-eval.ipynb):** Analyze real-world user queries and system responses to understand user experience and identify areas for improvement.
+A sample test run and result can be found [here](/notebook/4-cohere-toolkit-rag-post-prod-eval.ipynb) and [here](/data-test/eval-result/eval_result_post_prod_test_dataset_hr_openai_deployment.csv)

+* **LangSmith**
+  - Evaluation test run can be store and run within [LangSmith](https://smith.langchain.com/) account.

 ## **Getting Started:**